There are two ways you tell if a dog is a Service Animal and not a pet:

 There is no universally recognized “certification” for Service Dogs (or trainers).

-There is no such thing as a universally or legally-recognized certification, registration or training standards for Service Dogs — or trainers.
-While some trainers and organizations may say they “certify” their graduates, that status is something granted by them and is not recognized under law, and often not by other trainers or organizations.
+There is no such thing as a universally or legally-recognized certification for Service Dogs — or trainers.
+While some trainers and organizations may say they “certify” their graduates, that status is something granted by them and is not recognized under law or even by other trainers or organizations.
 Anyone can call themselves a trainer and because there is such a wide variety of training techniques, styles, schools, online courses and more, there is no universally recognized standard.
 Some of the best trainers in the world have never graduated from a course, as well, some of the best Service Dog teams do not come from programs.

 Dogs may be trained by an individual trainer, an organization or by the disabled handler themselves.